 Substitutions & Variations

-- Sweetener swaps: Brown sugar works as a direct 1:1 swap for coconut sugar.
+- Sweetener swap: Brown sugar works as a direct 1:1 swap for coconut sugar.

 - Add-ins: Stir in mini chocolate chips, fresh or frozen berries, or a spoonful of peanut or almond butter.
 If using frozen berries, thaw and drain them first so the cake doesn't turn out too wet.

-- Banana mug cake: Add 1-2 tablespoons mashed banana for extra moisture and a subtle banana flavor.
+- Banana mug cake: Add 1 to 2 tablespoons mashed banana for moisture and a subtle banana flavor.
+It bakes a touch wetter, so check it at 75 seconds before adding more time.

-- Pumpkin spice version: Add ½ teaspoon of pumpkin pie spice (or cinnamon) for a warm, cozy fall-style mug cake.
+- Pumpkin spice version: Add ½ teaspoon pumpkin pie spice (or cinnamon) for a warm, cozy fall mug cake.

 - Toppings: Greek yogurt, nut butter, fresh berries, or a scoop of protein ice cream.
 I usually go with a drizzle of peanut butter and a few extra chocolate chips on top.

-How to Make a Protein Powder Mug Cake (Step-by-Step)
+How to Make a Protein Mug Cake with Protein Powder (Step-by-Step)

 - Step 1: Mix the dry ingredients.
 Add oat flour, protein powder, coconut sugar, and baking powder to a microwave-safe mug.
 Stir to combine.